-I have chosen to pursue nursing as a career change from my current professional role as an operations manager because what I have is a job and what I want is a vocation.
-I have been working very hard at fulfilling the requirements for entrance into your program because of the great, passionate drive that I have for caring for the needy, and the sheer joy an,d fulfillment.
+My managerial background and the wisdom that I have gained thus far as a professional provide me with many resources that will be helpful to my career in nursing as I have come into contact with many types of people and have come to excel at teamwork and professional networking.
+I have chosen to pursue nursing as a career change from my current professional role as an operations manager because I have a job and what I want is a vocation.
+I have been working very hard to meet the requirements for entrance into your program because of the profound joy I find in caring for the needy.
 I am a young Korean woman whose great passion for nursing has deep roots in many facets of my life, not the least of which is my profound religious faith as a Christian.
-My Christian inspiration and career goals fit nicely hand in hand.
-I look forward to making nursing my Christian mission to the Developing World and going on annual, medical missions for the rest of my life.
+My Christian inspiration and career goals go hand in hand.
+I look forward to making nursing my Christian mission especially when I go on annual medical missions for the rest of my life.

 In particular, I look forward to working with the elderly, especially those with estranged relationships or little to no family left.
-When my grandmother suffered a stroke and was in the hospital for several weeks, it broke my heart to see so many elderly sick and all alone.
-I want to care for them during their final days and do all that I can to keep them as comfortable and happy as possible.
+When my grandmother suffered a stroke and was in the hospital for several weeks, it broke my heart to see so many elderly sick and alone.
+I want to care for them during their final days and do all I can to keep them as comfortable and happy as possible.

-As a child of immigrants in a foreign world, I had to grow up quickly and take on many responsibilities at an early age.
-To make ends meet, my parents worked 14-hour shifts at a clothing factory, leaving my brother andmeI to take care of the house and look after one another at an early age.
+As a child of immigrants in a foreign world, I had to grow up quickly and take on many responsibilities early.
+To make ends meet, my parents worked 14-hour shifts at a clothing factory, leaving my brother and me to take care of the house and look after one another from an early age.
 While my older brother provided me with a sense of security, I took on the nurturing and caregiving role.

 I thank you from the bottom of my heart for your consideration of my application to the BSN Program in Nursing at XXXX University.